Azure/iot-workshop-asset-tracking/step-004-map-visualization/README.md

 # Map visualization - Where are my parcels? <!-- omit in toc -->

-Contoso Art Shipping is interested in being able to visualize in real-time the location of their assets, and XXX XXX
+Contoso Art Shipping is interested in being able to visualize in real-time the location of their assets.
+In the previous step, we've already taken care of storing the geographical position of the asset trackers and telemetry into Time Series Insights.
+We are now going to look at using the TSI JavaScript SDK to retrieve this data in a web page, and interactively display it on a map by using the Azure Maps Web SDK.

 ## Learning goals <!-- omit in toc -->